 Recently, due to Google's Panda and Penguin algorithm updates, now even link trades, or other forms of what used to be acceptable methods of gaining links, are being filtered out of search results if they encompass a high percentage (or ratio) of your overall link profile.
-In other words, Google is able to recognize and filter out a major portion of your traffic if it finds unnatural patterns in backlinks on your site.
-The links coming into your website should be from quality sites with relevant content (not content or link farms) and it must not look like you paid someone to do it or that you did it yourself.
+In other words, Google is able to recognize and filter out a major portion of your traffic if it finds unnatural patterns in backlinks on your website.
+The links coming into your website should be from quality sites with relevant content (not content or link farms or article directories) and it must not look like you paid someone to do it, or that you did it yourself.

 - Only submit to directories relevant to your niche.

 - Don't submit to sites that aren't relevant to the focus of your site.